Alpine Meadows avalanche: 1 dead, 1 seriously injured in Lake Tahoe, officials say - Go Tech Daily

-ALPINE MEADOWS, California – A man was killed and another seriously injured in an avalanche at Alpine Meadows Ski Resort in Lake Tahoe Friday morning.
+ALPINE MEADOWS, California – Placer County Sheriff’s Department said rescuers are responding to an avalanche at Alpine Meadows Ski Resort in Lake Tahoe.
+One person was confirmed dead and another seriously injured.

-The Department of Placer Sheriff identified the victim as Cole Comstock, 34, of Blairsden, California.

-UPDATE: Cole Comstock, 34, of Blairsden, CA has been identified as the deceased in the avalanche at #AlpineMeadows

-The injured skier suffered serious injuries to his lower body and was taken to hospital, officials said.

-Witnesses to the incident did not see anyone else involved and no one else was missing, according to officials from Squaw Valley Alpine Meadows.
-The search was declared complete at 11:45 a.m.
+MPs respond to the station to conduct a search and rescue operation in the hopes of finding the missing.

+The sheriff’s office did not give any figures on the number of missing persons.

-The avalanche occurred Friday morning near the Subway ski slope area, which is an area known to beginners.
+The avalanche occurred Friday morning in the area of the Subway ski slope, which is an area known to beginners.

-The ski resort is still open, but the metro ski area is closed.
+The ski resort is still open, but the Sky subway track is closed.

 A storm that crossed the region on Thursday dumped several inches of snow at Squaw Valley-Alpine Meadows.
 An avalanche at Alpine Meadows in 1982 killed seven people, including several employees of the ski resort.